A sport adopted by working-dog breed organisations for the well-being of such dogs owned by civilians

 Download a free copy of the WGSDCA BH Booklet: here.

 A completely healthy, capable and sound dog is a requirement for IGP training.
 Character traits such as self-confidence, drive predisposition (not to be confused with aggression) and pleasure in working must be a distinctive feature in the dog.
 The IGP trained dog is not only more robust and healthier than inactive dogs, but also generally more balanced in their character as it is the nature of the breed to want to be challenged and stimulated.
 Neither the training as a working dog nor the sport itself present a danger to others.
 IGP is a sport that focuses on developing and evaluating working traits in dogs that make them more useful and happier companions to their owners.
 The joy of the dogs in working with their handlers is evident to anyone who attends an IGP trial.
 Character traits such as self-confidence, drive predisposition (not to be confused with aggression) and pleasure in working must be a distinctive feature in the dog.
 The IGP trained dog is not only more robust and healthier than inactive dogs, but also generally more balanced in their character as it is the nature of the breed to want to be challenged and stimulated.
 Neither the training as a working dog nor the sport itself present a danger to others.

-IGP involves three phases: tracking, obedience and protection.
-A dog must pass all three phases in one trial to be awarded an IGP title.
-Each phase is judged on a 100-point scale.
-The minimum passing score is 70 for each phase.
-There are three IGP titles: IGP1, IGP2 and IGP3.
+A dog must pass all 3 disciplines to be awarded an IGP title.
+Each discipline is judged on a 100-point scale.
+The minimum passing score is 70 for each disciplines.

 The dog must retrace the path of a person (300-800 paces with 2-4 turns) after 20-60 minutes have elapsed and be able to find 2-3 lost articles.